sam23121/Computer_vision_tasks/README.md

 This repository contains different implementations for computer vision tasks.

 ## Contents
-- A simple notebook demonstrating image segmentation using Detectron2 (to be added)
+- A simple notebook demonstrating image segmentation using Detectron2
 - A simple notebook showing object detection with YOLOv8
+- An agentic object detection implementation for detecting peas, onions and mushrooms

+## Overview
+The first two notebooks focus on image segmentation and object detection using pretrained models.
+Both notebooks use an apples dataset from Roboflow.com, which is an excellent resource for computer vision tasks.

-- An agentic object detection implementation that can be used to detect peas, onions and mushrooms in any image.
-This is a more interesting and direct approach to the problem.
-Feel free to test it with other images to evaluate its accuracy! or go to the app.py file to test it with a web interface. it is also hosted on https://legumes-differentiator.streamlit.app/ it may take a while to load.
+The third notebook implements an agentic object detection system specifically for identifying peas, onions and mushrooms in images (note: currently does not work for beans, corn, or tomatoes).
+This provides a more direct approach to the problem.

+You can test the implementation:
+- Using your own images to evaluate accuracy
+- Through the web interface in app.py
+- Via the hosted version at https://legumes-differentiator.streamlit.app/ (may take time to load)

+## Note
-Note: While there were other object detection and segmentation models considered, due to computational resource constraints, only these three approaches were explored.
-The code does not follow good coding standards or implement a complete end-to-end pipeline - rather, it serves as a demonstration of potential approaches to these computer vision tasks.
+While other object detection and segmentation models were considered, computational resource constraints limited exploration to these three approaches.
+The code serves as a demonstration of potential approaches rather than a production-ready implementation with complete end-to-end pipeline and coding standards.